Update as of August 17, 2021

 I’m not able to visit the Museum in person.
 Can I see your collection online?

-Yes, The Rockwell’s collection is becoming increasingly available to browse via our eMuseum.
+Yes, many objects in The Rockwell’s collection are available to browse via our eMuseum.

 Can I use the restroom?